AgrospAI/tareando-mvg-portal/content/pages/privacy/en.md

 We process your personal data for the following purposes.

 **4.1 Providing our portal demonstrator and ensuring its security**
 Your IP address is collected, used, and stored when visiting our portal demonstrator.
-Our portal demonstrator (frontend) is hosted by UdL.
+Our portal demonstrator (frontend) is hosted by Universitat de Lleida (UdL).

 **Purpose:**
 Collecting and using your IP address is necessary for providing our portal demonstrator because it is a technical requirement for ensuring communication between your device and our portal demonstrator.
 Your IP address and other log file data are also processed for security, fraud-prevention, abuse-prevention, and troubleshooting purposes.